Island Hopping the Andaman Sea – Koh Lipe – Koh Bulon Leh – Koh Libong – Koh Jum

 Monkeys outside my room in the hostel at Ko Libong in Thailand!

-I stayed in an accommodation called Libong Sea Breeze Resort, which I can highly recommend!
+I stayed in an accommodation called Libong Sea Breeze Resort, (I receive a small commission on your purchase through this link on Booking, and also if you click here to book on Agoda) which I can highly recommend!
 The place is run by a Spanish family and it was great!
 I love the fact how the whole family, including the two kids who spoke fluently English, were all helping to run the place.
 Also, on my first morning, I went back to my room after breakfast and heard something outside.
 When I looked out of the window there was a whole monkey family eating the bananas from a banana tree.
 Again, amazing!